-Until Monday, 22 March, I had not thought much about my birthday.
-Why should an eightieth birthday be so different from my seventy-ninth or eighty-first?
-But clearly it was, for on that Monday, Yechiel Bar Chaim arranged for a fine birthday luncheon in London.
-We had a quiet family birthday party in Milwaukee on 28 April and another at the home of Attorney Joseph and Audrey Bernstein on 3 May.
-Then followed the two-day celebration in Kingston and more parties in Brno and Prague in June.
-Again I can say with King David: "My cup runneth over."
+Until Monday, March 22, I had not thought much about my birthday.
+Why should an 80th birthday be so different from my 79th or 81st?
+But clearly it was, for on that Monday Yechiel Bar Chaim arranged for a fine birthday luncheon inLondon.
+We had a quiet family birthday party in Milwaukee on April 28th and another at the home of Attorney Joseph and Audrey Bernstein on May $3^{\rm rd}$.
+Then followed the two day celebration in Kingston and more parties in Brno and Prague in June.
+I can say with King David: "my cup runneth over."

-Our first birthday event in Europe took place in the Czech Republic.
-Jiri Damborsky, (fig.) the Loschmidt Professor of Chemistry at the Masaryk University in Brno, and Professor Skursky, one of our first contacts there, worked immensely hard to arrange a three-day celebration.
-Festivities began on 14 June with a sumptuous lunch at Masaryk University, attended by the university's rector, vice-rectors, dean, several professors, and the governor of Moravia who, after a welcoming speech in Czech, gave me a beautiful book on Moravia.
-My Czech, however, is nonexistent, and so I had to thank him in English.
-I enjoyed being able to tell him that my mother's great uncle, Otto Count Serenyi, had also been the governor of Moravia, Landeshauptmann, from 1910 until 1917.
+Dr. Jiri Damborsky, the Loschmidt Professor of Chemistry at the Masaryk University in Brno, and my good chemist friend, Professor Skursky, worked immensely hard to arrange for birthday celebrations on June 14th.
+Our old friend Vladimir Matous picked us up in Vienna to drive us to Brno where festivities began with a sumptuous lunch at Masaryk University attended by the university's rector, Jiri Zlatuska, Vice-rectors Eduard Schmidt and Jan Slovak, Dean Milan Gelnar, several professors including Professors Skursky and Damborsky, and Stanislav Juranek, the governor of Moravia who gave me a beautiful book on Moravia.
+Sadly, my Czech is non-existent and so I had to thank him in English.
+I enjoyed being able to tell him that my mother's relative Otto Count Serenyi, had also been the governor of Moravia, Landeshauptmann, from 1906 until 1918.

-Lunch was followed by a symposium in the Museum of Applied Arts.
-After my lecture on Josef Loschmidt, six Bader Award holders gave presentations of the work they are doing in the Czech Republic.
-It was a great pleasure to meet these young chemists, many for the first time.
-The break for a cup of tea was very welcome, too much to eat, but a good opportunity to talk to some of the many chemists and friends who had come for this event.
-When we returned to the hall, we were treated to a video conference with three Bader Fellows and Professor Henry Pinkham, Dean of Science at Columbia University.
-This was the first such hookup I had ever seen at a University; it went seamlessly and was a great success with us all.

-I was able to speak directly to these three students and remind them that we had not established fellowships for Czech students in order to lure them to the West but in the hope that they would return to the Czech Republic.
-This exciting episode was followed by brief talks by three other Bader Fellows.
-Miloslav Nic received his PhD in London and returned to take a position at the Technical University in Prague.
-Kamil Paruch working at Schering-Plough, plans to return, perhaps to the Masaryk University, and Zora Wörgötter who received a Bader fellowship in art history, became a curator at the Moravian Gallery in Brno.
-We seldom have a chance to spend time with the young people we try to help, so this was a very welcome opportunity.
+Lunch was followed by a symposium in the Museum of Applied Arts which began with my lecture on Joseph Loschmidt followed by presentations by six Alfred Bader Award holders working in the Czech Republic.
+It was a great pleasure to meet the young men, many for the first time, and to hear a little about their work.
+We were glad of a break with a cup of tea and too much to eat and the opportunity to talk to some of the many chemists and friends who had come for this event, but there was more to come.
+When we returned to the hall we were treated to a video conference with three Bader Fellows and Professor Henry Pinkham, Dean of Science at Columbia University.
+This was the first just such hookup I had ever seen at a University and was a great success with us all.
+I was able to remind these three students that we had not established fellowships for Czech students to lure them to the west, but in the hope that they would return to the Czech Republic.
+This exciting episode was followed by brief talks by three other Fellows.
+Miloslav Nic who had received his Ph.D. in London and then taken a position at the Technical University in Prague.
+Kamil Paruch working at Schering-Plough, is planning to return, perhaps to the Masaryk University, and Zora Wörgötter who had received a Bader fellowship in art history and then became a curator at the Moravian Gallery in Brno.

-We then moved to the International Hotel, where the rector gave me a most surprising gift, the Imperial Order of the Iron Crown, III Class, the very award that had been given to Josef Loschmidt in Vienna at the time of his retirement.
-During an elaborate reception afterwards, I had time to talk to many more chemists and also to my distant cousin, Vera Bader Weber, and her husband Peter, who had come from Kyjov, my grandfather's home town.
-Although we felt we couldn't, and certainly shouldn't, eat a bite, the caterers had outdone themselves.
+The festivities continued in the International Hotel where the rector gave me a most surprising gift, the Imperial Order of the Iron Crown, III.
+Class, the very award that had been given to Joseph Loschmidt in Vienna at the time of his retirement.
+There was a delightful reception during which I had a chance to talk to many chemists and also to my distant cousin, Vera Bader Weber and her husband Peter, who had come from Kyjov, the home town of my grandfather.
+Isabel and I didn't feel we could eat a bite, but the caterers outdid themselves.
 We couldn't resist.